 It is important to keep in mind that visual acuity is subjective and depends upon each individual’s own ocular and physiological conditions as well as lifestyle preferences.
 Some patients implanted with the crystalens still require glasses for certain activities.
 (Courtesy of www.crystalens.com)

-What makes the crystalens different from other intraocular lenses?
+What makes the PanOptix lens different from other intraocular lenses?

-The crystalens has the unique ability to focus on objects at varying distances using the eye’s natural focusing system.
-This means that the crystalens can provide a continuous range of vision, without corrective lenses, from near to far and everything in between.
+The PanOptix® IOL is has the unique ability to focus on objects at varying distance without corrective lenses.
 Standard (single vision) lens implants do not have the ability to provide a full range of vision.

 Most people who have single vision lens implants MUST wear glasses for middle and near vision.
-It was shown in the two year clinical trial that supported the FDA approval of the crystalens that significantly more patients implanted with a crystalens (88%) could see better at all distances than patients implanted with a standard lens (36%).
-(Courtesy of www.crystalens.com)
+It was shown in clinical trials that premium lenses significantly improve visual clarity at all distances than patients implanted with a standard lens (36%).

 What is a Toric IOL?